maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 You have three main routes to it:
    * **Conference** is about asking around.
 Talk to anyone you need to.
    * **Reference** is about getting to an authoritative document.
 It may be given to you directly, or you may need to search to find it.
+Sometimes references disagree, and you get to settle those disagreements while you are testing, through talking with people.
    * **Inference** is about applying other knowledge you have access to on this domain, expecting similarities or differences.

 You may have a requirements specification.
 You may have a functional specification.
 You may have a user interface specification.
 You may have an architecture specification.
 No matter what you have, it is not all you will need.
 And if you have none or some of these, or some others, we advice to think that documentation is useful but also it reflects the things we already think we know.
 Exploratory testing begins with what we know and seeks to learn what we don’t know yet.

+When you have no documentation to refer to, you still have people and your past experiences.
+You can document relevant lessons and claims as you test them.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide24.png)